the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Making_and_using_environments"></a>
 ### Making and using environments

 Conda automatically installs a base environment with some python and non-python packages.
 It is possible to just work in this base environment, however it is a good practise to create a new environment for each project you start.
-To create an environment use `conda create --name your_project_env_name` followed by a list of packages to include, for example to create an environment called Project_One that includes the packages numpy and matplotlib:
+To create an environment use `conda create --name your_project_env_name` followed by a list of packages to include, for example to create an environment called Project_One that includes the packages scipy and matplotlib:
 ```
 conda create --name Project_One numpy matplotlib
 ```

-To create the environment with specific versions of certain (or all) packages use `=package_number`, e.g. to specify numpy 1.16.1 in the above environment
+When you create an environment you have to include at least one package.
+To create the environment with specific versions of certain (or all) packages use `=package_number`, e.g. to specify scipy 1.2.1 in the above environment
 ```
-conda create --name Project_One numpy=1.16.1 matplotlib
+conda create --name Project_One scipy=1.2.1 matplotlib
 ```

 When creating environments you can also specify versions of languages to install, for example to use Python 3.7.1 in the Project_One environment:
 ```
-conda create --name Project_One python=3.7.1 numpy=1.16.1 matplotlib
+conda create --name Project_One python=3.7.1 scipy=1.2.1 matplotlib
 ```

 Now that an envronment has been created it's time to activate (start using) it using `conda activate environment_name`, so in this example: